brittaniSavery/personal-website/content/resume.md

 - Implemented a new experience for the Microsoft Ignite 2020 conference within the first three weeks of hire
 - Created a complex mobile gallery component for [Microsoft Worklab](https://www.microsoft.com/en-us/worklab)'s Work Trend Index Reports
 - Enhanced user experience for accessing medical articles by creating a newly designed [Microsoft Biomedical Search](https://biomedsearch.microsoft.com/en-us/)
-- Tools: Javascript, React, Bootstrap
+- Tools: Javascript, React, Bootstrap, HTML, CSS, Git

 ### Software Developer

-AgilityHealth | Omaha, NE (Remote)
+AgilityHealth | Remote
 2019–2020

-Used knowledge from recreational development in react to help team jump start total application migration of AgilityHealth Radar, the most popular application sold by ATI, from ASP.NET to React.
+Used knowledge from recreational development in React to help team jump start total application migration of AgilityHealth Radar, the most popular application sold by ATI, from ASP.NET to React.

-- Rebuilt the create and edit functionality for companies in React/Material UI from the older ASP.NET application
+- Rebuilt the create and edit functionalities for companies in React/Material UI from the older ASP.NET application
 - Provided expert knowledge of redux-form, acquired through on-the-job research, to help team overcome complex form issues
 - Completed frequent design updates with limited turnaround